-- (i) Trade payables are non-interest bearing and are normally settled on 30-60 day terms. - (ii) Other payables and accruals are non-interest bearing and have an average term of $4\,\mathrm{months}$. - (iii) Related party details are set out in the Note 22 Related party disclosures.
+- Trade payables are non-interest bearing and are normally settled on 30-60 day terms. - (ii) Other payables and accruals are non-interest bearing and have an average term of 4 months. (iii) The non-interest bearing loan, related party loan is payable when called upon.
+Related party details are set out in the Note 22 Related party disclosures.